Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: …and we could fly away together.

-HARK TARDIGAST: Attention, attention this is rebel pilot Hark Tardigast with a final message.
-Somehow my escape pod is careening toward this planet where I will surely meet my demise but I just spent my last hour alive doing one of my favorite things, listening to the podcast And That's Why We Drink!
-It's about the paranormal and true crime, two of my greatest passions in addition to bringing down the Federated Alliance, of course!
-Hosts Sam and Christine drink wine and milkshake while telling amazing stories of ghosts and crimes.
-You know what I might pop a bottle of red and settle in for another episode before the icy cold hand of death takes me.
-And That's Why We Drink comes out every Sunday- Gah!
-I just lost my heat shield.
-Find it on apple podcasts or wherever you listen to podcasts.
-I'm about to burn up in an alien stratosphere, so I will soon be another ghost for them to talk about.
+HARK TARTIGAST: Attention, attention!
+This is rebel pilot Hark Tartigast with a final message.
+Somehow my escape pod is careening toward this planet where I will surely meet my demise but I just spent my last hour alive doing one of my favorite things: listening to the podcast And That’s Why We Drink!
+It’s about the paranormal and true crime, two of my greatest passions in addition to bringing down the Federated Alliance, of course!
+Hosts Em and Christine drink wine and milkshakes while telling amazing stories of ghosts and crimes.
+You know what, I might pop a bottle of red and settle in for another episode before the icy cold hand of death takes me.
+And That’s Why We Drink comes out every Sunday—[an explosion] Gah!
+I just lost my heat shield!
+Find it on Apple podcasts or wherever you listen to podcasts.
+I’m about to burn up in an alien stratosphere, so I will soon be another ghost for them to talk about!
 Hark Tardigast, signing off.
-Listen for me from the beyond.
+Listen for me from the beyond!

 PLECK: Oh, hey Nermut.